Buyer's guide

 • Support for your governance operating model across legal, compliance, and engineering teams.

-• A realistic answer to whether this tool is your primary system of record or a specialized layer.
+• A realistic answer to whether this tool is your primary system of record or a specialised layer.

 Ask

-• Which parts of the EU AI Act do you support for providers, deployers, or both?
+• Which EU AI Act obligations do you support for providers, deployers, or both?

-• Are you the system of record for AI governance, the runtime control layer, or a complement to another platform?
+• Are you the system of record, the runtime control layer, or a complement to another platform?

-Many vendors now claim "runtime governance".
-The real question is whether that means guardrails and monitoring, or true business-action control with approval authority.
+Most vendors now claim "runtime governance".
+The real question is whether that means guardrails and monitoring, or genuine authority over a business action.

 Look for